Summary of restrictions

 - School students have returned to on-site learning.
 Schools are open with a density quotient of 1 person per 4sqm in shared staff areas and areas open to the general public.

 - Universities and higher education facilities are open with a density quotient of 1 person per 4sqm in shared staff areas and areas open to the general public.
+If you can study from home, you should continue to study from home.

 - Even while wearing a face mask, you should keep at least 1.5 metre distance between others.

-- Masks are required for all Victorians 12 years and over when using public transport and ride-share vehicles like taxis.
+- Masks are also required for all Victorians 12 years and over when using public transport and ride-share vehicles like taxis.

 Can I go to work?